 Aside from registration and hosting, here are a few other common situations where DNS will come into play.

-An MX Record is yet another acronym to be aware of and it denotes "Mail Exchange" information for your domain.
+An MX Record is yet another acronym to be aware of and it denotes "Mail Exchanger" information for your domain.
 It's the part of the domain's DNS that tells the Internet where mail is sent and handled.

-Again, the above only applies if your DNS is with 3dcart.
+Again, the above only applies if your DNS is with Shift4Shop.
 If you or your webmaster are handling your own DNS, then the MX record changes will need to be done with your current DNS entity.

 Q: What's the difference between an "A Record" and a "CNAME?"